The Pulse of K-Entertainment

 What the 400 million mark says about BABYMONSTER's next phase

-This 400 million mark says BABYMONSTER’s floor is already higher than most rookie groups ever reach.
-ChosunBiz explicitly linked the achievement to rising expectations around the group’s next comeback, and that feels right.
+This 400 million mark says BABYMONSTER's floor is already higher than most rookie groups ever reach.
+CHOSUNBIZ explicitly linked the achievement to rising expectations around the group's next comeback, and that feels right.
 Milestones like this do not guarantee the next single will explode, but they do prove the audience base is large, sticky, and global enough to keep feeding the ecosystem between official promotions.
 That is the part labels care about.
 Streams spike on release week, but YouTube longevity shows whether the visual identity is holding.
 The Korea Herald also noted that BABYMONSTER will return with its third EP Choom on May 4 and start a world tour in Seoul on June 26.
-BABYMONSTER now has a flagship MV with serious scale, and that gives every future teaser, comeback trailer, and performance clip a stronger launchpad.
+With earlier YG generations like 2NE1 and BLACKPINK as the obvious comparison set, BABYMONSTER now has a flagship MV with serious scale and a stronger launchpad for every future teaser, comeback trailer, and performance clip.

 Fans Also Ask